Internal, External, vs Shareholder

 Interest: Quality, quantity, and price of goods.

-Creditors may range from family and friends to the big Wall Street Banks.
+Another example of an external stakeholder includes creditors.
+This may range from family and friends to the big Wall Street Banks.
 They all have an interest in the business because if it fails, they are unlikely to receive their investment back.

 Interest: Repayment of debt.